Lyuyifan-Ivan/FAN/README.md

 # FAN
-Code for our paper FAN:ine-grained and attention-refined visual feature network for multimodal named entity recognition
+Code for our paper FAN:fine-grained and attention-refined visual feature network for multimodal named entity recognition

 Soon we will release the source code